 Organizational administrators must be diligent in educating themselves and their board regarding all state and federal regulations.
 All forms of regulatory compliance can be difficult without regular maintenance of all financial records.
 All administrators must document every monetary receipt and expenditure.
 Also, you need to retain supporting documents for all donations received.
-This includes an organized filing of all grant applications and awards, paid bills, deposit slips, cancelled checks, and sales slips.
+This includes an organized filing of all grant applications and awards, paid bills, deposit slips, canceled checks, and sales slips.
 Proper organization ensures an easier preparation for your year-end financial statements, including your statement of activities (income statement) and statements of financial position (balance sheet).

 In order to maintain your 501(c)(3) tax exempt status with the IRS, you must also complete your annually mandated 990 filing.
 All organizations are required to file regardless of revenue.
 The type of 990 filed will differ based upon your earnings each year.
 This means those who earned less than $50,000 will be required to file the 990N.
 Any organization who earns more than $50,000 in their fiscal year, will be required to file the 990.
 Your reporting deadline is due on the 15th day of the 5th month after your fiscal year end date.
 For example, if your organization’s fiscal year ends on December 31st, then your 990 or 990N filing will be due on May 15th.
 Filing can occur any time between these two dates.
 Inclusion of he 990-T for unrelated business income must also be included if appropriate.
 This can include filing requirements for supporting organizations.

-Wage Filing & Reporting
+Wage Filing and Reporting

 If your organization has employees who earn wages or salaries, other quarterly filings will also be required.
 This includes the withholding, deposit, and employment taxes, in addition to federal income tax, Social Security, and Medicare.
 Every individual who has earned more than $100 per year must be reported on form 941.
 You may also be required to file annual state tax filings for each employee.
 Be sure to obtain income tax exemptions or state level sales exemptions at the end of your fiscal year.
 Not every state requires such filing, so it is important to find our your tax laws in your own state relating to wages and employees.
 Some states will exempt organizations from state taxes, yet they must still complete an annual return regardless.